ciprianturcu/University-Projects/Semester4/Systems for Design and Implementation/README.md

 ## Lab 6 assignment

-**Points**: 0.3, 0.3 Bonus

-**Deadline**: Week 7

-**Last chance deadline and penalties**: Week 9, -0.1 points / week delayed

-This assignment, as well as all future ones, must be completed on your deployed applications.

 You will need to:
 - Use an actual database server: I recommend PostgreSQL (and MS SQL for .NET projects), but MySQL or NoSQL databases are also accepted.
 No embedded databases are accepted.
 Please **do not** attempt this assignment with SQLite, embedded H2 or anything similar as it will not be accepted.
 - Populate your database with at least `1 000 000` (one million) records for each entity.
 Add `10 000 000` (ten million) records for the entity acting as an intermediary in the many to many relation.
 This should be done through SQL scripts (one or more files) that you execute outside of your application.
 The data should be realistic looking: don't add complete gibberish, don't add exclusively the same value for any of the attributes, don't add sequential data where it doesn't make sense etc. It's ok if there is some repetition in the data, outside of unique fields.
 You can use a service such as https://www.onlinedatagenerator.com/ to help you out, but you might need some manual fine-tuning.
 The script should execute in a reasonable amount of time.
 Some ideas and suggestions below: